EliRoCas/MD-KeyCode/classTheory/THEORY.md

 LIFTING STATE UP
 Is a technique used to share state between multiple components.
 Instead of each component having its own local state, the state is “lifted” to a common ancestor component.
 This ancestor component then passes the state down to its child components via props.

+STYLE COMPONENTS

+It is recommended to use it when we have small pieces of code, for instance, when we have atoms in an atomic design or when we are creating a small app.
+The reason why it is better in those cases is that we can use our styles inside the same component, so we can manage them directly and have all our code in the same place